-- Media programs are generally implemented near the start of school to remind drivers to watch out for bicycles and pedestrians. - The Safe Routes to School plan prioritizes locations where sidewalks are needed. - WYDOT leads four in-school education events per year on how to safely bike and walk to school. - Each school has recommended walking routes posted on its web site, although some are in need of updates. - A walking audit was conducted along the Pershing corridor, which identified pedestrian improvement needs.
+- Media programs are generally implemented near the start of school to remind drivers to watch out for bicycles and pedestrians. - The Safe Routes to School plan and MPO Pedestrian Master Plan prioritize locations where sidewalks are needed. - WYDOT leads four in-school education events per year on how to safely bike and walk to school. - Each school has recommended walking routes posted on its web site, although some are in need of updates. - A walking audit was conducted along the Pershing corridor, which identified pedestrian improvement needs. - A stakeholder group including representatives from various public and private agencies conducts a 'Bike to Work Week' event every year which amongst other things looks at enhancing bicyclist safety.